Uber sets sights on profits in 2023 as pandemic pain eases

 Feb 8 (Reuters) - Uber Technologies Inc UBER.N on Wednesday set its sights on delivering profits this year after rounding off 2022 with blow-out earnings as a surge in demand for airport and office rides helped the company rebound from pandemic lows.

-Chief Executive Officer Dara Khosrowshahi said the company was now focused on achieving profitability on a GAAP basis this year.
+Uber's shares surged nearly 8% in premarket trading after Chief Executive Dara Khosrowshahi said the company was now focused on achieving profitability on a GAAP basis this year.

 "The pandemic's impact on our Mobility business is now well and truly behind us," Khosrowshahi said.